ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.8
+1. By default, termination codon is included in the output of any form with a protein query.
+Use -pT option to get the previous forms (without termination codon) of outputs.
+2. Enable to read long (>= 2**31B) gzipped files by *spaln* and *sortgrcd*.
+3. Fix a bug at the format time with -g option.

 ## Changes in version 2.4.7
 1. The lower limit of query length has been halved, which improved mappability of short queries.
 2. A serious bug for DNA queries with -LS option has been fixed.